Nayan-das08/notes-max-pro/Project Ideas/shout-cli.md

 	- using `struct`
 - [x] moving text to next line at the end of the current line
 	- [x] `new line` or `line feed`
-- [ ] backspace
+- [x] backspace
+	- need to use a stack for storing the characters
-	- [ ] normal for single line deletion
+	- [x] normal for single line deletion
-	- [ ] complex for single line deletion of multiple letters
+	- [x] complex for single line deletion of multiple letters
-	- [ ] complex for new line
+	- [x] complex for new line
-	- need to use a string or stack for storing the characters
+		- use stack for last column value when pressing LF
-- [ ] numbers
+- [x] numbers
 - [ ] special characters
-- [ ] window setup
+- [x] window setup